simple-registry/simple-registry/doc/reference/api-endpoints.md

 ```

 Delete a blob owned by the namespace.
 If the digest is still referenced by manifest metadata in
-that namespace, Angos returns `DENIED` (HTTP 409) and leaves the blob unchanged: the reference is a
+that namespace, Angos returns `DENIED` (HTTP 405, the status the spec lists for a refused blob
+delete) and leaves the blob unchanged; the message names the reason, which the client resolves by
-state the client can resolve by deleting the manifest first, not a method the registry refuses.
+deleting the manifest first.
 After those references are
 removed, deleting the blob removes that namespace's ownership; the underlying blob data is removed
 only when no namespace references the digest.